 Managing Your Blog

 Tailwind Pinterest Scheduling – Tailwind has changed my blogging life.
 Pinterest is by far my biggest source of traffic and Tailwind allows me to schedule out pins quickly and analyze how each of the pins and posts are doing.
-I wrote an entire post about the 10 reasons I love using Tailwind for pin scheduling with all of the details.

 Unlock the Secret of Google Analytics – This book is amazing.
 Purchasing the book gets you access to one-click dashboards in analytics that can tell you everything from where your traffic is coming from, what time is best to post to social media, your top posts, etc. You don’t need to understand Google Analytics if you buy this book.